pytest-dev/pytest/doc/en/backwards-compatibility.rst

    When the deprecation expires (e.g. 4.0 is released), we won't remove the deprecated functionality immediately, but will use the standard warning filters to turn them into **errors** by default.
 This approach makes it explicit that removal is imminent, and still gives you time to turn the deprecated feature into a warning instead of an error so it can be dealt with in your own time.
 In the next minor release (e.g. 4.1), the feature will be effectively removed.

-c) true breakage: should only to be considered when normal transition is unreasonably unsustainable and would offset important development/features by years.
+c) true breakage: should only be considered when normal transition is unreasonably unsustainable and would offset important development/features by years.
    In addition, they should be limited to APIs where the number of actual users is very small (for example only impacting some plugins), and can be coordinated with the community in advance.

    Examples for such upcoming changes: